PoCc001/Open-Roots/README.md

 This can be done by defining the macro(s) *CHECK_SPECIAL_CASES* and/or *SUBNORMAL_NUMBERS* as 0.
 YOU SHOULD ONLY DO SO IF YOU REALLY KNOW WHAT YOU ARE DOING!
 Setting *ONLY_USE_RECIP_ROOTS* to 1 may allow for faster calculation of osqrt(f) and ocbrt(f) at the cost of less accuracy.
+Using lookup tables to require less computation by defining *USE_TABLES_FOR_FLOAT* to 1 might also increase performance.
+This only works for 4 byte floats and only for the (r)sqrtf and (r)cbrtf functions.

 ### C++
 Include the oroots.hpp file which can be found in the "C" directory.
 The functions are called the same.
 However, the namespace